K1ta141k/replicate-hub-backend/README.md

-# Shellles – Developer Workspace Backend
+# Replicate Hub – Developer Workspace Backend

 > Self-hosted service that lets you browse & edit project files, spin up an on-demand sandbox (Vite dev-server), and talk to an AI agent that can refactor code via function-calling.